 Although abuse of power by men is not always sexual in nature and can victimize men as well as women, it’s the sexual harassment and assault of women by men that, for various reasons, is currently being debated in various forums.

-The following represents recent postings regarding the abuse of power by men and how to stop our deeply entrenched culture of enabling.
+The following represents further postings of late about the abuse of power by men and how to stop our deeply entrenched culture of enabling.

 I. Dacher Keltner, PhD, author of The Power Paradox, “What the Science of Power Can Tell Us About Sexual Harassment” (Greater Good Magazine).

 In experiments in which one group of people is randomly assigned to a condition of power, people in the ‘powerful’ group are prone to two shortcomings: They develop empathy deficits and are less able to read others’ emotions and take others’ perspectives.
 And they behave in an impulsive fashion—they violate the ethics of the workplace….

 …Powerful men, studies show, overestimate the sexual interest of others and erroneously believe that the women around them are more attracted to them than is actually the case.
 Powerful men also sexualize their work, looking for opportunities for sexual trysts and affairs, and along the way leer inappropriately, stand too close, and touch for too long on a daily basis, thus crossing the lines of decorum—and worse.

 Keltner advocates not only for the continued sharing of stories about the abuse of power by men but also for improving the ability of women to reach their own positions of power and blasting “myths that sustain the abuses of power.”

 II.
 Mark Radcliffe, “Why the #MeToo Movement is a Call to Arms for Men Everywhere” (Good Men Project).

 …We can start by simply being the kind of supportive friend/ boyfriend/ husband/ colleague that a woman feels comfortable sharing her assault with.
 By being someone who genuinely cares about others, who asks about how others are doing….